 Philadelphia College of Osteopathic Medicine has been approved by Pennsylvania to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

-Additionally, the ABA certificate program meets the guidelines established by the Behavior Analyst Certification Board (BACB) and fulfills the coursework requirement to sit for the Board Certified Behavior Analyst (BCBA) exam.
+Additionally, the ABA certificate program meets the guidelines established by Association for Behavior Analysis International to provide the course content required for the Board Certified Behavior Analyst (BCBA) credential.